 - Providing appropriate tools and discussing the way they can be used

 - Processing negative emotions and anxiety

 My approach is eclectic, meaning it combines a variety of different psychological methodologies according to the unique needs and preferences of the individual.
 Bellow you can find some details regarding those methodologies:

-- Mindfulness; Focuses on bringing the attention to the present moment using a variety of relaxation and visualisation techniques.
+- Mindfulness; focuses on bringing the attention to the present moment using a variety of relaxation and visualisation techniques.

-- Sensorimotor psychotherapy; focuses on connecting the body and the brain by giving attention to different states of body and mind and finding ways to connect the cognitive emotional and sensory part of the brain.
+- Body-oriented psychotherapy; focuses on connecting the body and the brain by giving attention to different states of body and mind and finding ways to connect the cognitive emotional and sensory part of the brain.

 - Neuropsychological; knowledge about how the brain works and reacts under stressful situations is important in order to help us overcome any psychological problem and understand psycho-originated physical symptoms.